What is galaxy ward?

 Who can visit my child on the ward?

-At present, one parent or carer can stay with their child overnight and an additional parent or significant adult such as an extended family member, is able to visit during the day between the hours of 10am-8pm.
+At present, one parent or carer can stay with their child overnight and an additional parent or significant adult, such as an extended family member, is able to visit during the day between 10am and 8pm.
+Please note there must be no more than two people by the bedside, so healthcare professionals can check your child when needed.

-Children who stay overnight will be seen by the paediatric consultant during the morning ward round which starts at 9.30am each day.
-If you have any urgent queries between ward rounds, speak to your child’s nurse.
+Children who stay overnight will be seen by the paediatric consultant during the morning ward round which starts at 10am.
+If you have any urgent queries between ward rounds, please speak to your child’s nurse.

 When are mealtimes on the ward?